bbk-pij-2012-20/JavascriptExercises/node_js/modules/readme.md

 </ul>

 Whichever other js file wishing to use those functions can do so with Node's require( ) function.

-The module in which the function(s) reside must be passed as argument, prefixed with its relative path, to require( ).
+The module in which the function(s) reside must be passed as an argument, prefixed with its relative path, to require( ).